Health-RI/metadata-automation/README.md

 This will:
 1. Read LinkML YAML files from `./linkml-definitions/`
 2. Adds a link to `../rdf_model` where necessary.
 The RDFModel class is only relevant for Sempyro, not for the SHACLs or UML.
+3. Adds validation logic from `./inputs/sempyro/validation_logic.yaml` to the relevant classes.
-3. Apply custom Jinja templates from `./templates/sempyro/`
+4. Apply custom Jinja templates from `./templates/sempyro/`
-4. Generate Python classes in `./sempyro_classes/`
+5. Generate Python classes in `./sempyro_classes/`

 ### Custom Templates